eclipse-thingweb/test-things/README.md

 ## Tracing

 Distributed tracing is enabled using OpenTelemetry and Jaeger.
 To view all traces and logs, open [http://localhost:8084](http://localhost:8084) in your browser (Jaeger UI).
-Traces are sent to the Jaeger collector on port 14268.
+Traces are sent to the Jaeger collector on port 8085.

+Enhanced auto-tracing automatically injects `TracedBusinessLogic` for detailed span creation without redundancy.
+Function signatures determine tracing mode.